alazifi/alazifi/README.md

 - 👋 Hi, I’m Haidar Ali
 - 👀 I’m interested in Internet of Things
 - 🌱 I’m currently working as an IoT Engineer
-- 💞️ I’m looking to collaborate on IoT and Mobile app Development
+- 💞️ I’m looking to collaborate on IoT
 - 📪 My Email Address: haidarali.eu@gmail.com

 <!---